List of Shameless (British TV series) characters: Jamie Maguire

 During this time, Karen has continued her destructive affair with Joe, who seemed to have no concerns about her illness or her erratic behavior.
 Eventually, Joe announces to Jamie that he's having an affair with his wife, and claims that he is baby Connor's father.
 As his marriage implodes, Jamie is also trying to deal with a threat to both the family and their business, since his father has left Chatsworth for Ireland.

 As series 8 begins, Jamie is in counseling with Karen who has returned with their son.
 He beats up a cab driver, erroneously believing the man is Joe, and Karen finally admits Joe is dead, although she does not tell him he was murdered while attempting to kill her.
 She and Connor move back with Jamie into The Jockey as they attempt to make their marriage work.
 In the meantime, Jamie tricks his brother, Shane (Nicky Evans), into willingly giving up his attempt to run the family business.
-When Shane finally realizes Jamie manipulated him into giving up leading the family business and killing a loan shark, he tells his wife, Kelly (Sally Carman), that Jamie was born for this, "Scammin', schemin' and killin'."
+When Shane finally realises Jamie manipulated him into giving up leading the family business and killing a loan shark, he tells his wife, Kelly (Sally Carman), that Jamie was born for this, "Scammin', schemin' and killin'."
 Then Jamie finally accepts Karen back into their marital bed, telling her that he "could tape his stiffy to his belly" after watching her all day.
 In series 8, Jamie is shown to be scared of clowns since he saw one of them choke to death when he was young.
 This led to his discomfort with Karen's new business as a party clown, which lasted only until a customer attempted to molest her.
 Luckily, one of the guns Jamie was selling ended up in her bag, and she was able to shoot the customer and get away, leading to Jamie taking the gun back and soothing her in a hot shower.

 After losing to Karen in a card game, he agrees to put the pub back in her name, and the couple are seen looking up at the new sign, showing "Jamie and Karen Maguire" as the proprietors of the Jockey.